-What sort of synths do you use to write melody?
+What sort of synths do you use to write the melody?

 I use the same kind of synths that I mentioned in my bass tutorial.
 I also sometimes use samples, like for instance piano samples – I’ve got some awesome ones of an actual electric piano.
 I also have a real Fender Rhodes electric piano but it’s quite bulky and takes up a lot of space in my studio so I don’t use it that often.

 A lot of dance music producers aren’t classically trained musicians, but most will know that keys are important.
 What can you tell us about them?

 Satoshi Tomiie: In terms of keys, I like using flats as I think they sound better for dance music than sharps.
 My favorite keys are ones like C Minor, F Minor, G Minor, and B Flat Minor.